Cervicothoracic Junction Disc Herniations Respond to Baton Rouge Chiropractic

 Listen to a podcast about neck pain helped with Cox Technic.

 Then, schedule a Baton Rouge chiropractic appointment today.
-Bring your painful neck and tingling fingers and weak hands to Spine & Sports Rehab Center to discover the cause and the Baton Rouge chiropractic treatment plan probably including gentle Cox Technic treatment to drop intradiscal pressures and open the canal space for relief.
+Bring your painful neck and tingling fingers and weak hands to Medical Spine and Sports Injury and Rehab Centers to find the source and the Baton Rouge chiropractic treatment plan probably including gentle Cox Technic treatment to drop intradiscal pressures and widen the canal space for relief.